Generalizable End-to-End Tool-Use RL with Synthetic CodeGym

 \subsection{Agent Prompt}

-As shown in Figure~\ref{fig:agent_prompt_template}, the prompt of the CodeGym environment for agents includes: (1) the description of all available tools with their functionality and the description of input and output; (2) the instruction of how to properly interact with the CodeGym environment; (3) the description of the task with an example.
+As shown in Figure~\ref{fig:agent_prompt_template}, the prompt of the CodeGym environment for LLM agents includes: (1) the description of all available tools with their functionality and the descriptions of arguments and returns; (2) the instruction of how to properly interact with the CodeGym environment; (3) the description of the task with an example.